 Following the January intensive covering Module 1, the remaining three modules of the course are taught over 3 terms.
 Each lesson includes revision of previous work.

 Module 1 (Kinematics)

 Kinematics is the study of motion.
 We will examine uniform (unaccelerated) motion, relative motion and motion under constant acceleration in 1D and 2D using vectors, graphs and equations.
 We will use motion sensors, motion encoders and data loggers to measure displacement, velocity and acceleration for objects sliding and rolling down slopes and falling under gravity, as well as a liquid nitrogen cooled superconductor levitating on a track of neodymium magnets.

 Module 2 (Dynamics)

 In dynamics, we study how forces cause changes in motion as we apply Newton’s laws to many physical situations.
 We will introduce a range of forces, including gravity, the normal force, friction, tension and spring forces.
 We will measure these forces using force plates, force probes and spring scales and use our data to make sense of Newton’s laws in real-life situations.

 In the second half of our topic on dynamics we will introduce momentum, impulse and elastic and inelastic collisions.
-We will measure the impulse exerted by an egg on a force plate, as well as the momentum and kinetic energy of students’ fists using a high speed camera.
-Do you have enough kinetic energy to break a karate board if you wanted to? (do you have enough to break two?!).
+We will measure the impulse exerted by an egg on a force plate, as well as the momentum and kinetic energy of (volunteer) students’ fists using a high speed camera to determine if they have enough kinetic energy to break a karate board (or perhaps enough to break two?!).

 Waves, sound & light (Module 3)